apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

    enabled and vice versa.

-*   **dfs.storage.policy.satisfier.recheck.timeout.millis** - A timeout to re-check the processed block storage movement command results from Co-ordinator Datanode.
+*   **dfs.storage.policy.satisfier.recheck.timeout.millis** - A timeout to re-check the processed block storage movement command results from Datanodes.

 *   **dfs.storage.policy.satisfier.self.retry.timeout.millis** - A timeout to retry if no block movement results reported from
-   Co-ordinator Datanode in this configured timeout.
+   Datanode in this configured timeout.

 ### Mover - A New Data Migration Tool